rixx/books.rixx.de/data/reviews/lemony-snicket/the-vile-village/index.md

   rating: 3
 ---

-There are always some small hints about Mr Snicket, which is kind of the worst thing about the whole thing.
+There are always some small hints about Mr Snicket, which is the worst thing about the whole thing.